-- 2.1 The aims of this document are to: - assist school workforce to comply with the law; - to ensure free and reasonable access to information held by the School; - promote greater openness; - provide increased transparency of decision making; and - build public trust and confidence. - 2.2 These aims will be balanced against the need to ensure the confidentiality of some information relating to such areas as personal privacy, confidentiality and commercial sensitivity where disclosure would not be in the public interest.
+- 2.1 The aims of this document are to: - assist school workforce (employees of the School, Governors, Contractors, Agents and temporary staff working for or on behalf of the School) to comply with the law regarding the handling of non-personal and environmental information; - to outline the process followed by schools to enable compliance with the FOI and EIR Act. - to ensure free and reasonable access to information held by the School; - promote greater openness;

+- provide increased transparency of decision making; and build public trust and confidence. - 2.3 These aims will be balanced against the need to ensure the confidentiality of some information relating to such areas as personal privacy, confidentiality and commercial sensitivity where disclosure would not be in the public interest.